Derek Dooley has coached football for most of his career.

 Dooley, an Athens native, was a walk-on wide receiver for the University of Virginia, where he completed his bachelor’s degree in government and foreign affairs in 1990.

 He earned a law degree in 1994 from the University of Georgia and began a brief career as a practicing attorney.
-Dooley practiced law for two years in Atlanta at the Nelson Mullins and Scarborough firm.
+Dooley practiced law for two years in Atlanta at Nelson Mullins and Scarborough firm.

 The State Bar of Georgia currently lists his law license as inactive.